flatcar-archive/flatcar-docs/os/iscsi.md

-# iSCSI on CoreOS Container Linux
+# iSCSI on Flatcar Linux

 [iSCSI][iscsi-wiki] is a protocol which provides block-level access to storage devices over IP.
 This allows applications to treat remote storage devices as if they were local disks.